-Ottawa in Canada is the perfect family vacation destination for summer 2022.
+Ottawa in Canada is the perfect family destination for summer 2022.
 Check out our kid friendly three-day itinerary full of adventure, beaches and culture, plus some mouth-watering food.

 Thinking about a getaway to Ottawa this year?
 With the help of Ottawa Tourism, we’ve put together the essential three-day guide to get the most out of your visit this summer.
 However, feel free to mix it up to fit your own family plans.